 - 1. Clinical outcomes including recurrent vascular events and cognition. - 2.
-Number of BP-lowering drugs at 3 month and at 1 year follow-up visits. - 3.
-Mean daytime BP at 1 year on 24-hour ABPM.
+Number of BP-lowering drugs at 3 month and at 12-24 month follow-up visits. - 3.
+The magnitude of difference in mean daytime BP measured on 3-month ABPM in the intervention arm versus the control arm compared with baseline ABPM. - 4.
+The magnitude of difference in mean daytime BP measured on 12-month ABPM in the intervention arm versus the control arm compared with baseline ABPM.

-- 1. We will quantify white matter structure integrity using 1 year change in mean diffusivity (MD), fractional anisotropy (FA) and other 3T DTI metrics including tract-based spatial statistics.(48) - 2.
+- 1. We will quantify white matter structure integrity using change in mean diffusivity (MD), fractional anisotropy (FA) and other 3T DTI metrics including tract-based spatial statistics.(48) - 2.
 We hypothesise that intensive BP lowering will reduce the development of new haemorrhagic SVD-related brain injury.
-We will measure the proportion of patients developing new CMBs at 1 year (measured using a validated visual rating scale)(49) and the number of new CMBs in each participant.
+We will measure the proportion of patients developing new CMBs since baseline (measured using a validated visual rating scale)(49) and the number of new CMBs in each participant.
 We will exclude CMBs adjacent to the index symptomatic ICH.
 A previous study showed that 48% (95% CI, 40-55) of 168 patients with ICH developed incident CMBs over a 3.4-year period. - 3.
 Any new infarcts or intracerebral haemorrhage - 4.
-1 year change in cerebral blood flow (CBF) on 3T PCASL - 5.
-1 year change in total brain volume, white matter volume and grey matter volume on 3T T1 volumetric images - 6.
+Change in cerebral blood flow (CBF) on 3T PCASL since baseline - 5.
+Change in total brain volume, white matter volume and grey matter volume on 3T T1 volumetric images since baseline - 6.
 Composite neuroimaging measures (e.g summary SVD scores)(50) - 7.
 We will investigate progression of neuroimaging markers in subgroups of ICH including lobar and deep ICH,(51) and probable or possible cerebral amyloid angiopathy.(47, 52)